karenpayneoregon/working-with-csharp-core/NavigatingVisualStudio.md

 - [Working the keyboard](https://karenpayneoregon.github.io/visual-studio/keyboard.html) (Karen)
 -

-## Who do I know about shortcuts for common operations?
+## Shortcuts for common operations

 Best way is to navigate the menu system.
 Some shortcuts like comment/uncomment code is buried as shown below.